lbnmahs/mysik/README.md

    Use a standard convention for branch names.
 For example, `<your-name>-dev`.
 It will be easier to track your pull requests if you use this convention.

-   I'm going to create a new branch called `lbn-dev` from the `main` branch and push it to github.
+   I'm going to create a new branch called `lbn-dev` from the `main` branch and push it to Git Hub.

    ```bash
     git checkout -b lbn-dev main